MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 3. Vulcas/phpdotenv - used for proper reading of .env variables <br/>

 **The app is a personal and passion project that is intended to show my coding abilities.
 It is still, however, completely functional product that anyone can use to check and test out.**<br/><br/>
+You can complete the purchase process without any former registration.
+After that you can register on the app with your working mail and explore the books.
+You can leave comments and/or rating below the books.
+Also, your user panel should contain all your purchased books with dates of the purchase if you used the same mail in the purchase process.<br/>
 As mentioned above, some functionalities in this app might have been made "subpar" or different from "best practices" especially if I have already made similiar functionality somewhere else in the application.<br/>
 Example for this is a book search form on the first page.
 For practice purpouse, it is deliberately made with multiple input fields user can use to search for a product (by author, or title, or price etc.). <br/>
 However later when Admin searches for a transaction, for example, a single search input field brings out any result that matches the keyword (customer name, mail, bought book etc.).<br/>